Technologicat/unpythonic/README.md

 # Unpythonic: Lispy missing batteries for Python

-Python clearly wants to be an impure-FP language.
-A decorator with arguments *is a curried closure* - how much more FP can you get?

-In the spirit of [toolz](https://github.com/pytoolz/toolz), we provide missing features for Python from the list processing tradition.
+In the spirit of [toolz](https://github.com/pytoolz/toolz), we provide missing features for Python, mainly from the list processing tradition, but with some haskellisms.
 We place a special emphasis on **clear, pythonic syntax**.

+For the [adventurous](https://github.com/azazel75/macropy), we also provide a set of [syntactic macros](macro_extras/) that are designed to work together: e.g. automatic currying, automatic tail-call optimization, continuations (``call/cc``), lexically scoped ``let`` and ``do``, implicit return statements, and easy-to-use multi-expression lambdas with local variables.

-Other design considerations are simplicity, robustness, and minimal dependencies (currently none).
-Pure Python 3.4.
+Design considerations are simplicity, robustness, and minimal dependencies (currently none required; MacroPy optional, to enable the syntactic macros).
+In macros we aim at orthogonality, combinability, and clear, pythonic syntax.

-We also provide a set of [macros](macro_extras/) that are designed to work together, for those not afraid to install [MacroPy](https://github.com/azazel75/macropy) and venture beyond raw Python.
-For example, we have an autocurry that makes Python look somewhat like Haskell, a continuations macro with a form of call/cc for Python, various boilerplate-elimination macros (notably ``do``, ``let``, ``multilambda``) that improve readability of code using some of the functions presented here, and a TCO macro for automatic tail-call optimization.
-Macro design considerations are orthogonality, combinability, and clear, pythonic syntax.

 **Contents**: